kxcontrib/space-weather/README.md

 ## Conclusions
 In a society that is increasingly dependent on GNSS technology, it is important to be able to accurately predict signal disruptions.
 Previous models did not produce reliable results, as they struggled to account for the non-linear nature of Sun-Earth interactions.
 This paper discussed how to harness the power of kdb+ and embedPy, to train machine learning models and predict scintillations events.

-Data was preprocessed and scaled using kdb+.
+Data was pre-processed and scaled using kdb+.
 The support vector machine baseline model was then built, trained and tested using embedPy.
 Results produced by this model were improved upon by separating data on a receiver-by-receiver basis, showing that scintillation events are localized and, therefore, dependent on the location of each CHAIN receiver station.

 Feature selection allowed the dimensionality of the dataset to be reduced before adding spatial features, which accounted for the geospatial element of the Sun-Earth interactions.
 Additionally, adding an exponentially moving window to the input data helped to account for the temporal element in the data.
-Oversampling was also used in the training set to make it easier to train models to predict when scintillation events were occuring.
+Oversampling was also used in the training set to make it easier to train models to predict when scintillation events were occurring.

 The neural network method vastly improved results compared to the baseline model.
 Using this model allowed data from 2015-2017 to be used, compared to the baseline model which used 40,000 data points from 2015.
 The combined dataset for 1 hour prediction produced an increase in accuracy and total skill score of over 25% and 0.38 respectively.
 Predicting at 0.5-24 hour prediction times for the combined dataset, along with the Fort Churchill, Simpson and McMurray stations, also improved on the baseline results.
 Predictions produced high values for TSS regardless of prediction time, with all values sitting above 0.67.
 The combined model produced the highest TSS results with a value of 0.94 throughout.